The background

 Outdated infrastructure

-Despite its esteemed reputation, Fundeni Clinical Institute's infrastructure has not seen significant rehabilitation in decades, impacting the quality of medical services.
+Despite its strong reputation, Fundeni Clinical Institute has not been renovated for decades and this has started to affect the quality of medical services.

-The main medical activity takes place in two main buildings, which are outdated and fail to meet modern standards.
-Building A has undersized facilities and non-compliant safety features while Building B is at risk during earthquakes.
+Most medical work takes place in two main buildings, which are outdated and fail to meet modern standards.
+Building A is too small and lacks safety features while Building B is at risk in the event of an earthquake.

 The action